 Serving Domaine Jean-Michel Gerin with Wine, Food, Pairing Tips

 Domaine Jean-Michel Gerin is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
-Domaine Jean-Michel Gerin is also good with Asian dishes, hearty fish courses like tuna, mushrooms and pasta.
+Domaine Jean-Michel Gerin is also good with Asian dishes, and hearty fish courses like tuna, mushrooms and pasta.

 Condrieu, the white wine of Domaine Jean Michel Gerin is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.